drawrowfly/instagram-scraper/Readme.md

 -   Download and save media to a ZIP archive
 -   Create JSON/CSV files with a post information

+## To Do
+-   [ ] Improve documentation
+-   [ ] More examples
+-   [ ] Web interface

 **Possible errors from instagram API**

--   Rate Limit - Instagram API temporarily blocked your IP, you can wait a little, try to use a proxy or set a {timeout}
+-   Rate Limit - Instagram API temporarily blocked your IP, you can wait a little, try to use a proxy or set the higher {timeout}

 ## Installation